DeepRegNet/DeepReg/docs/tutorial_experiment.md

 ## Random-split

-Every call of the `train` or `predict` function uses a dataset "physically" seperated by folders, such as 'train', 'val' and 'test' sets used in a random-split experiment.
+Every call of the `train` or `predict` function uses a dataset "physically" seperated by folders, including 'train', 'val' and 'test' sets used in a random-split experiment.
 In this case, user needs to randomly assign available experiment image and label files into the three folders.
 Again, for more details see the [Dataset loader](doc_data_loader.md).